Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 How are SHA256 and BIP39 word lists used to generate a seed phrase?

 A hash function is a computer program that takes an input of data and returns a verifiable result, called a checksum.
-The input can be any source of data, and running the same hash function again will always return the same checksum as the result.
+The input can be any source of data.
+Running the same hash function again on the same input data will always return the same checksum as the result.

-For example, running your random source data of 128 bits of entropy through a hash function will always return the same result as the checksum.
-If you change anything in that source data, you will get a different result from the hash function.
+For example, running your randomized source data of 128 bits of entropy through a hash function will always return the same result, so it can be used as a checksum.
+If the source data changes, you will get a different result from the hash function.

 256 bits of entropy (256/32 = 8) - add the first 8 bits of the checksum to the random data